Types of clinical negligence claims

-In the UK there are different types of clinical negligence cases for which compensation claims can be made for injuries caused by sub-standard or negligent treatment.
+In the UK different types of clinical negligence compensation claims can be made for injuries caused by sub-standard or negligent treatment.

 Regardless of the type of injury caused, a clinical negligence claim can be brought against either an individual healthcare professional such as a GP, hospital surgeon, consultant, doctor, dentist or cosmetic surgeon; or made against a clinical or medical institution such as a private clinic or NHS hospital.